-Chofetz Chaim explains that regarding certain negative behavior patterns, the Torah is not explicit in addressing them.
+Chofetz Chaim: Regarding certain negative behavior patterns, the Torah is not explicit in addressing them.
 However, there are specific negative commandments that address the wrong of lashon hara (negative speech).

-The Torah in the Portion of Kedoshim states the negative commandment, "You shall not be a gossipmonger among your people (Lo telech rachil b'ameicha)....."
+Torah in Kedoshim: There is a negative commandment, "You shall not be a gossipmonger among your people (Lo telech rachil b'ameicha)....."
 There are two classification of negative speech.
 Firstly, lashon hara is when one speaks negatively about his fellow, although it may be true it is without any constructive value or purpose.
 The second classification of negative speech, included in this negative commandment, is "recheilus (tale bearing)."
 This is when one conveys information to an individual regarding what another had said about him, although it may be true.
 Because it evokes negative feelings when shared, it is a Torah violation.

-The Babylonian Talmud tells us that baseless hatred among Jews (sinaas chinam) is the equivalent of the Three Cardinal Sins (murder, idolatry, and forbidden relations).
-The Jerusalem Talmud tells us that lashon hara is the equivalent of the Three Cardinal Sins.
-Chofetz Chaim explains that in fact, there is no argument between the Babylonian and Jerusalem Talmud.
+Babylonian Talmud: Baseless hatred among Jews (sinaas chinam) is the equivalent of the Three Cardinal Sins (murder, idolatry, and forbidden relations).

+Jerusalem Talmud: Lashon hara is the equivalent of the Three Cardinal Sins.

+Chofetz Chaim: There is no argument between the Babylonian and Jerusalem Talmud.
 The only reason one speaks negatively about his fellow is because of his baseless hatred toward him.
 If one truly loved his fellow, he would not speak negatively about him.
 Why is lashon hara regarded as such a grave sin?

-The Gemara states regarding lashon hara, "Negative speech kills three people: the one who speaks it, the one who listens to it, and the one about whom it was spoken about."
+Gemara: Regarding lashon hara, "Negative speech kills three people: the one who speaks it, the one who listens to it, and the one about whom it was spoken about."
 Doeg Haadomi, the antagonist of King David, went to King Saul and informed him that Nov the city of Kohanim, was harboring David.
-As a result of Doeg's transmission of this information, Doeg (the one who spoke lashon hara) was killed, King Saul (the one who listened to it and gave the order to destroy the city of Nov (about whom it was spoken about)) and his children were killed in the war with the Philistines.
+As a result of Doeg's transmission of this information, Doeg (the one who spoke lashon hara) was killed, King Saul (the one who listened to it and gave the order to destroy the city of Nov (about whom it was spoken about) and his children were killed in the war with the Philistines.

-Chofetz Chaim in the introduction to his work, Chofetz Chaim writes that satan, continuously approaches G-d to allow him to bring prosecution against the Jewish people because their spiritual record is far from perfect.
+Chofetz Chaim in the introduction to Chofetz Chaim: Satan continuously approaches G-d to allow him to bring prosecution against the Jewish people because their spiritual record is far from perfect.
 It is not in accordance with the Torah, which is the Will of G-d.
-Despite the blemished record of the Jewish people, G-d does not allow satan to prosecute.
-He says to satan, "I do not want to hear any negative speech about My children."
-Thus, satan's prosecution is silenced.
+Despite the blemished record of the Jewish people, G-d does not allow Satan to prosecute.
+He says to Satan, "I do not want to hear any negative speech about My children."
+Thus, Satan's prosecution is silenced.